-The rosemary beard oil recipe that I chose to showcase from her book is a simple one, but my husband Joel loves it.
+This rosemary beard oil recipe that I chose to showcase from her book is a simple but great one.
 Beard products are all the rage these days, but it’s silly to spend a lot of money on products that are questionable at best.
 Making your own is easy, and has the healing power of herbs!

-Infuse the oil with dried rosemary.
-If rosemary isn’t available, try using dried lavender leaves or pine needles instead.
-You can also use different oils, or a blend if you’d like.
+You can also use different carrier oils, or a blend if you’d like.
 Other good oils to use include sunflower, argan, apricot, grapeseed, or sweet almond.

 Jan gives several methods for infusing oils at the beginning of the book, but you can see how I do it here: How to Make Infused Herbal Oils.
 For this recipe, I did it in a sunny windowsill.